zeciljain8197/Data-Science-Projects/README.md

 # Data-Science-Projects
+Hi, this is Zecil Jain
+An aspiring data scientist in the making
+Currently working towards upskilling myself in python, machine learning, data analytics and visualization and data science.
-A repository created to keep track of all the data science projects that I have created.
+This repository was created to store all the projects that I have worked on during my learning path.

+P.S: It's a work in progress and hope this journey never ends!!